baptklein/ATMOSPHERIX_DATA_RED/README.md

 ### To run the code:
 The code is run by the main.py file, which can read, reduce and/or correl the data depending on your choice.
-You can also adda synthetic planet.
+You can also inject a synthetic planet.
 The parameters are in the parameters.py file.

 To read the data you need to indicate the location of the t.fits file in the